trailblazer-ai/trailblazer-ai.github.io/data_science_consulting.md

 >Opportunities multiply as they are seized.” --Sun Tzu

 #### Our Capabilities
 - **Data Science** - we help you make informed decisions about your data, algorithms, and target deep learning architecture based upon the most recent scientific and technological advances in the world of machine cognition.
-This includes identifying state-of-the-art deep learning architectures from the most recent advances in the scientific and academic communities, crafted with TensorFlow 2.0 and PyTorch machine learning frameworks.
+This includes identifying state-of-the-art deep learning architectures which are then custom crafted with TensorFlow 2.0 and PyTorch machine learning frameworks.
   - Dataset feature engineering including advanced dataset visualization using unsupervised and supervised methods of clustering
   - Convolutional Neural Networks (CNN)
   - Long Short Term Memory (LSTM) networks